 This guide provides an overview of security features and capabilities that an enterprise data team can use to harden their Databricks environment according to their risk profile and governance policy.

 This guide does not cover information about securing your data.
-For that information, see Data governance best practices.
+For that information, see Data governance guide.

 This article focuses on the most recent (E2) version of the Databricks platform.
 Some of the features described here may not be supported on legacy deployments that have not migrated to the E2 platform.